jfrog/documentation/jfrog-applications/jfrog-cli/cli-for-jfrog-cloud-transfer.md

 **Can I stop the jf rt transfer-files command and then start it again?
 Would that cause any issues?**

 You can stop the command at any time by hitting CTRL+C and then run it again.
 JFrog CLI stores the state of the transfer process in the "transfer" directory under the JFrog CLI home directory.
 This directory is usually located at `~/.jfrog/transfer`.
 Subsequent executions of the command use the data stored in that directory to try and avoid transferring files that have already been transferred in previous command executions.

+### Troubleshooting
+**Error: Creating temp export directory: /export/jfrog-cli/tmp/jfrog.cli.temp.-1728658888-1442707797/20241011.110128.tmp 500 : Failed to create backup dir: /export/jfrog-cli/tmp/jfrog.cli.temp.-1728658888-1442707797/20241011.110128.tmp**

+**Resolution:**
+This error is more common on RH and Centos Platforms.
+The CLI process, expects the tmp directory to be owned by artifactory user, even if the process is run by root.
+Ideal way would be to set a tmp directory on the users home directory.
+Like **mkdir ~/tmp** and change the ownership of this directory to be owned by artifactory user, **chown -R artifactory:artifactory ~/tmp**.
+Tetting the **JFROG_CLI_TEMP_DIR to point to ~/tmp**.
+Rerunning now should fix the problem.